antor44/livestream_video/README.md

 **Q: Do quantized models run faster on NVIDIA RTX GPUs with playlist4whisper.py and livestream_video.sh, or do they only reduce VRAM usage?
 Does whisper.cpp leverage RTX 5000 series optimizations for 4-bit quantized models?**

 A: **Important context first:** Modern GPUs and CPUs are more than capable of running large models like large-v2 for live transcription without breaking a sweat.
-Even mid-range NVIDIA RTX cards and recent CPUs with reasonable power handle large-v2 effortlessly for real-time transcription.
-The main benefit of quantization is enabling **more concurrent instances** on the same hardware, though speed improvements also occur.
+The main benefit of quantization is enabling **more concurrent instances** on the same hardware.

 For `playlist4whisper.py` and `livestream_video.sh` (which depend on `whisper.cpp`), quantized models **reduce VRAM consumption AND improve processing speed** on NVIDIA RTX GPUs.